Check Out What Whales Are Doing With QCOM

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Qualcomm options trades today is 4471.31 with a total volume of 2,321.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Qualcomm's whale activity within a strike price range from $120.0 to $240.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Qualcomm's big money trades within a strike price range of $65.0 to $200.0 over the last 30 days.

 Qualcomm Option Volume And Open Interest Over Last 30 Days